 Full Synthetic Bio-based Motor Oil

-We have worked with our vehicle repair vendor, Regan's Service, to convert to bio-based motor oil for all Plant Operation vehicles.
-This reduces our reliance on foreign oil.
+We have worked with our vehicle repair vendor, Regan's Service, to convert to bio-based motor oil for all Plant Operation vehicles; reducing our reliance on foreign oil.

 Fuel Efficient Vehicles

-New vehicle purchases are analyzed for the most fuel efficient option possible- some new options include the Ford Transit Connect (Plant Operations, IT, and the Mail Room) and Ford Fusion police cruiser (Campus Police).
+New vehicle purchases are analyzed for the most fuel efficient option possible.
+Selections include the Ford Transit Connect (Plant Operations, IT, and the Mail Room) and Ford Fusion police cruiser (Campus Police).
 This reduces our fuel use and greenhouse gases and is overall more efficient in operation and saves money.

-Our new 2013 Ford Transit Connect used by Plant Operation has great fuel efficiency compared to the 1998 Ford Explorer it replaced.
+Example: Our 2013 Ford Transit Connect used by Plant Operation has great fuel efficiency compared to the 1998 Ford Explorer it replaced.